ncsu-landscape-dynamics/HPC_conda_PoPS/README.md

 After those steps, you're read to use conda regularly.
 The pops_env.yml file should be in your current directory.
 If you don't know how to check use
 `ls`
 and the list of files after that should includ the pops_env.yml.
-If it's not there, transfer or copy into current directory.
+If it's not there, transfer or copy the file into current directory.

 conda command to create an environment: